ihp-lab/mm_analysis_empathy/README.md

 # mm_analysis_empathy

+Code for experiments and models for our paper:
-Multimodal Analysis and Assessment of Therapist Empathy in Motivational Interviews
+"Multimodal Analysis and Assessment of Therapist Empathy in Motivational Interviews", in ICMI 2023

+TODO:
+* add instructions to run code
+* add sample (toy) data so code can run
+* add model weights(?)
+* add citation/bibtex